AGILab future work

 choose Postgres + Superset if the next need is curated KPI analytics

-choose Connector framework hardening and external integrations if the next need is portability, external system access, and reliable artefact flow
+choose Connector framework hardening and the data connector facility if the next need is portability, SQL/ELK/data-system access, and reliable artefact flow

 choose DeepWiki/Open-style repository knowledge layer if the next need is faster codebase onboarding, architecture discovery, and repository Q&A without turning generated content into official docs